d3v1an7/macos-fresh/README.md

 If you have any questions or suggestions, please either submit a pull request, create an issue ticket, or catch me on [Twitter](https://twitter.com/d3v1an7).

 ## Acknowledgements
-Hat tip to the many who have tread this ground before:
+Shout out to the many who have tread this ground before:
 - boxen [our-boxen](https://boxen.github.com/)
 - ptb [osx-setup](https://github.com/ptb/Mac-OS-X-Lion-Setup)
 - mathiasbynens [dotfiles](https://github.com/mathiasbynens/dotfiles)